-Mike Boward has 25 years of law enforcement experience, including over 20 years at his current agency in Fort Collins, Colorado.
-He is assigned as a Training Officer in the Fort Collins Police Personnel and Training Unit, and coordinates recruiting, police officer hiring, background investigations and is an Computer Voice Stress Analysis (CVSA) examiner.
-Boward served as a Criminal Investigations Detective for over six years prior to his current assignment, and is a Field Training Officer.
+Mike Boward has over 25 years of law enforcement experience, including 22 years at his current agency in Fort Collins, Colorado.
+He is currently a Sergeant assigned to the Fort Collins Police Personnel and Training Unit.
+Previously he served as a Patrol Sergeant and a Training Officer in the Personnel and Training Unit where he coordinated recruiting, police officer hiring and background investigations.
+Boward served as a Criminal Investigations Detective for over six years prior and was a Field Training Officer.
 Boward has taught numerous courses locally and around the nation, including Recruiting and Hiring Strategies, Robbery Investigations, Auto Theft, and Criminal Interdiction.
-He is a Lead Skills instructor in police driving and a firearms instructor.
+He is a Lead Skills instructor in police driving and a firearms instructor, and instructs in police academies.
 Boward earned a Bachelor of Science Degree in Communications from Andrews University.

 Captain/Paramedic, Shift Fire Investigator, EMS Supervisor